Six Flags Magic Mountain: Rankings

 Six Flags Magic Mountain's coasters are commonly ranked high in Amusement Today's annual Golden Ticket Awards.
-With the opening of Full Throttle on June 22, 2013, Six Flags Magic Mountain obtained the world record for the largest number of roller coasters in an amusement park.
+With the opening of Full Throttle in June 2013, Six Flags Magic Mountain obtained the world record for the largest number of roller coasters in an amusement park.

 Below is a table with roller coasters at Six Flags Magic Mountain and their highest ranking in the Golden Ticket Awards.

 Record breaking rides

 Six Flags Magic Mountain has several attractions that set world records in various categories.

 Attendance

 Although Six Flags does not release attendance figures, the Themed Entertainment Association (TEA) and other theme park industry analyst companies estimate attendance numbers for the park.